 Celebration of People is an annual awards program and dinner event held each year to recognize the achievements and contributions of individuals, businesses and organizations promoting accessibility, inclusion and full community participation by citizens with disabilities.
 This year the awards dinner will be held on November 29, 2017 at the Hampton Inn.
 The first event in Ottawa was held in 2001.

 Nominations are open for 2017!
 Do you know people and businesses that inspire you?
 You probably do.
 Check the list of award categories below and nominate someone.
 They deserve to be recognized for the outstanding lives they lead and the contributions they make to our community and you will be pleased that you made this recognition possible!
 We are looking forward to receiving nomination packages about the people and businesses that inspire you, you can view our Nomination Guide or read on for details on our awards!
-We are also offering a Bursary in honor of Canada’s 150th Anniversary, click here to apply!
+We are also offering a Bursary in honor of Canada’s 150th Anniversary, check back in January 2018 for more details!

 The Accessibility Award recognizes innovative projects and/or individual efforts that enhance accessibility, independence and inclusion for people with disabilities above and beyond established requirements.
 This award seeks to recognize buildings, interior or outdoor spaces, technology or services.

 The Advocacy Award recognizes the efforts and contributions of a self-advocate, family member, group or organization towards raising awareness of disability issues and/or work which improves the lives of a person or people with disabilities.

 The Artistic Excellence Award recognizes a person with a disability who contributes to the creative and cultural life of our community through his or her chosen artistic medium.